Christmas Day Holiday Period Estimate for 2025

-The National Safety Council (NSC) estimates that 345 people may die on U.S. roads this Christmas Day holiday period.
+National Safety Council (NSC) estimates that 431 people may die on U.S. roads this Christmas Day holiday period, which is slightly below the six-year average of 450 fatalities experienced over Christmas holidays of the same length.
 Holidays traditionally are a time of travel for families across the United States.
-This year’s fatality estimate is nearly identical, 346, to the estimate for Christmas 2022.
 Many choose car travel, which has the highest fatality rate of any major form of motorized transportation based on fatalities per passenger mile.
 Holidays are also often cause for celebrations involving alcohol consumption, a major contributing factor to motor-vehicle crashes.

 Visit the Holiday Introduction page for a list of holiday periods and their definitions.